Government

 “The reason the Commerce Department is so committed to making our supply chains more resilient and revitalizing American manufacturing, is because we know that in too many areas, our country has fallen behind the rest of the world due to complacency and chronic lack of investment,” said Deputy Secretary Graves.
 “If we are serious about increasing American competitiveness, protecting our economic security, and hitting President Biden’s electric vehicle goals, it is imperative that we reinvest in this critical industry as quickly as possible.”

-Deputy Secretary Graves started his trip in Albany, New York, along with New York Governor Kathy Hochul and Leader Schumer, to tour a nanotechnology facility on the campus of the State University of New York at Oswego (SUNY).
+Deputy Secretary Graves started his trip in Albany, New York, along with New York Governor Kathy Hochul and Leader Schumer, to tour a nanotechnology facility on the campus of the State University of New York Polytechnic Institute (SUNY).
 Albany’s nanotech facility emphasizes collaboration on nanotechnology and semiconductor research between businesses, government, and universities.

 “Passing USICA will inject $52 billion into our economy for domestic semiconductor production, but every day that we do not pass this legislation, we continue to fall behind China and others on the world stage,” said Graves.
 “Nevertheless, I remain confident that Leader Schumer and his colleagues in Congress will deliver for the American people, as they did with the Bipartisan Infrastructure Law, and send a bill to the President’s desk swiftly.”